 The tables demonstrate the use of 'TableStyle' to apply various styles to different cells in a table.
 The first table shows a general grid with colored cells.
-The subsequent tables show how to apply styles to specific rows (like the first row being pink) and columns (like the first column being blue).
+The subsequent tables show how to apply styles to specific rows (e.g., pink header) and columns (e.g., blue header).